onajidavid87-web/ILN-Frontend/README.md

 ## Getting Started

-First, run the development server:
+First of all, run the development server:

 ```bash
 npm run dev